Mindtribe/MTBuild/README.md

 MTBuild Versioners update version information inside a source or header file.
 Versioner tasks are typically invoked on their own with a separate invocation of MTBuild.
 Versioners are an optional convenience intended for Continuous Integration servers.
 They're not strictly related to the build process; however, because it's common for CI servers to stamp version information into a file when building, it is convenient to be able to describe the files that need updating along with the rest of the project inside the mtbuildfile.

-For example, the following project is configure to use the MindTribe Standard Version versioner:
+For example, the following project is configure to use the Mindtribe Standard Version versioner:

 ```Ruby
 application_project :MyApp, File.dirname(__FILE__) do |app|